I knew an eight-year old boy who traveled faster than the speed of light!

 - Reduce or eliminate sugar and stimulants: If the child is eating excessive amounts of sugar and caffeine, they are going to need to expend that energy.
 You can’t feed a child Captain Crunch and Coca-cola and expect them to sit still.

 - Reduce exposure to video games: These games move at an extremely fast pace.
 We cannot expect any child, who’s brain has been going 300 miles per hour on a computer game, to be able to slow down and have a conversation with us.
 That’s not reality.
-If anyone needs the drugs, it’s us, because we are obviously living in an illusion.
+If anyone needs the drugs, it’s us, because we are living in an illusion.

 - Get outside and expend some energy: walk in nature, ride a bike, get outside and play.
 Children love to play.
-Encourage them to run around at top speed (outside the house, of course), so they can plum tucker themselves out.
+Encourage them to run around at top speed (outside the house, of course), so they can tucker themselves out.

 - Teach them new ways to harness the energy that is naturally flowing them: Meditation, yoga, painting, dancing, writing, singing, etc.